intel/unet/2D/README.md

 ```
 6. Install Intel Extension of TensorFlow for GPU.
 ```
-pip install --upgrade intel-extension-for-tensorflow[gpu]
+pip install --upgrade intel-extension-for-tensorflow[cpu]
 ```
 7. Install other required packages.
 ```
 pip install tqdm psutil jupyter matplotlib nibabel
 ```

 6. Run the command
 ```
-python train.py --data_path $DECATHLON_ROOT_DIRECTORY
+python train.py --data_path $DECATHLON_ROOT_DIRECTORY --OMP --BF16
 ```
 where $DECATHLON_ROOT_DIRECTORY is the root directory where you un-tarred the Decathlon dataset.
+OMP arguement will use OpenMP settings available in ITEX.
+To train the model in Auto mixed precision(AMP) BF16, we can add BF16 argument if CPU supports BF16 operations i.e. Saphhire Rapids.